For any link speed at any time

 The Napatech SmartNIC family supports 4 Gbps in-line applications enabling customers to create powerful, yet flexible in-line solutions on standard servers.
 The more CPU-demanding the application is, and the higher the speeds of links, the higher the value of this solution.
 Features include:

-Our solutions deliver data security to applications that analyze quality of experience.
-Doing so enables telecoms to improve quality, while better managing the bandwidth challenges posed by rich media applications.
+With the compact 2 x 100G accelerator, applications will be able to monitor performance and analyze quality of experience even at 100G.
+This enables telecom operators to improve quality, while better managing the bandwidth challenges posed by rich media applications.

 Supported Optical Transceivers